Tommy Jacobs

 Keith Thomas Jacobs Jr. (February 13, 1935 – July 9, 2022) was an American professional golfer and golf course owner/operator who played on the PGA Tour and the Champions Tour.
-He was the older brother of John Jacobs who has also played on the PGA Tour and is a current player on the Champions Tour.
+He was the older brother of professional golfer John Jacobs.

+Early life

-Jacobs was born in Denver, Colorado, and raised in southern California, where he started in junior golf.
+In 1935, Jacobs was born in Denver, Colorado.
+He was raised in southern California where he started in junior golf.
 In 1951, Jacobs won the U.S. Junior Amateur.
 At sixteen, he advanced to the semifinals of the U.S. Amateur, which earned him an invitation to the Masters Tournament at age 17.
 For 58 years, Jacobs had the distinction of being the youngest golfer to ever play in the Masters (in 1952).
 The record was broken by Matteo Manassero in 2010.

-He turned professional in 1956.
+Professional career

+In 1956, Jacobs turned professional.
 Jacobs won four PGA Tour events.
 His first win came in 1958 at the newly revamped Denver Open, and his last was at the 1964 Palm Springs Golf Classic.
 During his career, Jacobs had sole 2nd-place finishes in two major championships.
 He lost the 1964 U.S. Open to Ken Venturi by four strokes, and was runner-up in a playoff at the Masters Tournament in 1966 that he (72) and Gay Brewer (78) lost to Jack Nicklaus (70).
 Jacobs was a member of the 1965 Ryder Cup team, and finished with a record of 3-1-1.

-Jacobs joined the Senior PGA Tour (now known as the Champions Tour) in 1985 and continued to play in selected events into the 2000s; his last appearance was at the 2003 Senior PGA Championship.
+Jacobs joined the Senior PGA Tour in 1985 and continued to play in selected events into the 2000s; his last appearance was at the 2003 Senior PGA Championship.

 Jacobs and his brother John teamed up with Roger Fredericks, to form Champions Corporate Golf Outings, which provides custom tailored golf events for small to medium size groups and corporations.

+Personal life

 Jacobs died on July 9, 2022, at the age of 87.